What is a data portal?

 # Are data portals always either open or closed?

 Data portals are not necessarily always either open or closed, but could fall somewhere in between.
 Some organizations – particularly those in the fields of research or philanthropy, ie. those wanting to help others with their data – might use a portal for internal data management while allowing external organizations to search certain data sets.

-Want to work with Datopian?
 We empower government and enterprise to unlock their data’s potential through outstanding data management strategy and implementation.
-Check our website for more information or contact us.
+Check our website for more information.

 © Datopian (CC Attribution-Sharealike (by-sa)).